fbargaglistoffi/machine-learning-firm-dynamics/README.md

 # Supervised Learning for the Prediction of Firm Dynamics

-Repository for the chapter on "Supervised learning for the prediction of firm dynamics" by F.J.
-Bargagli-Stoffi, J. Niederreiter and M. Riccaboni
+Repository for the chapter on [<a href="https://arxiv.org/abs/1706.09523">"Supervised learning for the prediction of firm dynamics"</a>] by F.J.
+Bargagli-Stoffi, J. Niederreiter and M. Riccaboni.

 ## A Simple Supervised Learning Routine